3LawsRobotics/3laws/docs/sources/getting_started.rst

 .. contents:: Table of Contents
   :local:

-In its current instantiation, **3Laws Supervisor** supports ground-based mobile platforms (wheeled or legged) with the following movement modalities:
+The current version of **3Laws Supervisor** supports ground-based mobile platforms (wheeled or legged) with the following movement modalities:

  * Differential-drive
  * Front-wheel steering